LICQual Level 3 Intermediate Certificate in Food Safety

 • Age Requirement: Applicants must be at least 16 years old.

-• English Language Proficiency: Candidates must have a good command of the English language, both written and spoken, to engage with course materials and assessments.
-Non-native speakers may need to provide proof of proficiency through tests like IELTS or TOEFL.
+• English Language Proficiency: Applicants must have a good command of the English language, both written and spoken.

 Qualification#